madogiwa0124/aikotoba/README.md

 ## Caution

-Aikotoba is intended to be used during development to implement simple authentication with only a simple password, and is not intended to be used in a production.
+Aikotoba is intended to be used during development to implement simple authentication with only a password, and is not intended to be used in a production.

 If you use Aikotoba in a production environment, please be careful about comments in the code and other security issues.